 Since the beginning of the pandemic, staying six feet away from other people has been the best way to minimize risk.
 If you’re traveling by plane, we of course recommend wearing a mask, but above all else, we recommend staying distant from people who are not in your household.

-Travel with members of your household
+Avoid traveling with members outside of your household